qurafi/ezgesture/README.md

 ## Integration with other frameworks

 ### Svelte
-You could also listen to this event with framework that uses native dom events.
+You could also listen to these events with framework that uses native dom events.
 For example in svelte you could use:

 ```svelte
 <div use:enablePinchEvents={{options}} on:ezgpinchmove={onPinch}></div>